 Root rot is disease caused by several species of a soil-living fungi that infect plant roots causing plants to wilt and die.

-Root rot are species of a soil-living fungi that infect plant roots causing plants to wilt and die.
+Root rot is disease caused by several species of a soil-living fungi that infect plant roots causing plants to wilt and die.
 On plants lower leaves droop, turn yellow then brown and can tend to fall off.
 Upper leaves wilt, and sometimes the complete plant dies.

 When transplanting, the roots of plants are damaged and the roots are susceptible to infection at the wound sites.
 Treatment of roots and soil surrounding them during transplanting will reduce the risk of root rot infections.

-Phytophthora fungi are pathogenic species that can cause die back in many different plants and are pests of major economic importance.
+- Phytophthora and Pythium fungi are pathogenic species that can cause die back in many different plants and are pests of major economic importance.
 It was one of this group of fungi that caused the great potato famine in Ireland.
-It is also a Phytopthera that is causing Kauri dieback and damaging and killing many of the iconic trees of the North Island of New Zealand.
+It is also a Phytopthora that is causing Kauri dieback and damaging and killing many of the iconic trees of the North Island of New Zealand.